xwmario/Warez/README.md

 # Warez

+The list provides a small overview of Warez related topics and provides only information for research reasons.

-The Warez list is for for research only! - **I do not support nor I'm responsible for external links/content!**
+**I do not support nor I'm responsible for external links/content!**

 ## VPNs

-### VPN Guides and Tutorials
+### VPN Guides & Tutorials
 - [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) VPN section of That One Privacy Site with VPN comparisons
 - [Choosing the best VPN (for you)](https://www.reddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) That One Privacy Guy's - Guide to Choosing the Best VPN (for you)
 - [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) Helpful FAQ-type resource composed by the folks at /r/VPN